open-modex/model_oemof/README.md

 # How to run on Windows OS

 Currently the easiest way to run it on Windows OS is to use the Windows Subsystem for Linux.
 This is an optional feature.
-Search for 'Turn windows features on or off'.
-You will get access to a control panel, select 'Windows Subsystem for Linux'.
+Search for `Turn windows features on or off`.
+You will get access to a control panel, select `Windows Subsystem for Linux`.

 Then proceed to install the `Ubuntu 18.04 LTS` App from the `Microsoft Store`.
 Launch the app after installation, you will land in an Ubuntu bash shell.